ponylang/ponylang-website/content/blog/last-week-in-pony-01142018.md

 ## Items of note

-- The [Pony library starter pack](https://github.com/ponylang/library-project-starter) has gotten an update.
+The [Pony library starter pack](https://github.com/ponylang/library-project-starter) has gotten an update.

-  Now includes CircleCI instead of TravisCI for default CI setup.
+It now includes CircleCI instead of TravisCI for default CI setup.
 The CircleCI configuration involves fewer manual setup steps so we decided to move to it for the default.

 ## Pony Development Sync

-Another Sync call happened!
+Another Sync call took place on Wednesday January 10, 2018.
 Check out the [recorded audio](https://pony.groups.io/g/dev/files/Pony%20Sync/2018_01_10).

 The next one is scheduled for Wednesday, January 17, 2018 at 03:30 PM (GMT-05:00) America/New York via zoom.
 Join the [Dev Mailing List](https://pony.groups.io/g/dev) to get all the details.
 We'd love to have you there.